 This, of course, was a subject I had been intending to address via a series of posts, but it's simultaneously the simplest question and the toughest answer, which is why I hadn't gotten to it yet.

+Finding a teacher may feel like navigating one's way through a foreign maze of complex ancient history.
 View looking through the 13th century cloister at the Buddhist temple known as Banteay Kdei in Cambodia.
-Pic courtesy of this Photo Dharma site / Creative Commons.
+Pic courtesy of this Photo Dharma site / Creative Commons. |

 I could spend the next six weeks expounding on the background of that complexity, but I'm not sure what value that would add.
 Instead, let me simply embrace that difficult situation on its face and offer a few purely-practical steps that you can consider taking as you fumble your way toward identifying the situation that best fits your needs: